torproject/tor/doc/HACKING/CodingStandards.md

 ...
 ```

+If a bug was introduced before the oldest currently supported release series
+of Tor, and it's hard to track down where it was introduced, you may say
+"bugfix on all supported versions of Tor."

 If at all possible, try to create the changes file in the same commit where
 you are making the change.
 Please give it a distinctive name that no other
 branch will use for the lifetime of your change.
 We usually use "ticketNNNNN"